 There’s ebbs and flows.
 When you’re contracting, this is responsive to business needs.
 What does a business need?
 They will either be employing or they will not.
 They will either be taking measures to grow their company or to protect their company.

 Remember I don’t have an MBA or anything like that.
 These are my interpretations totally.
-And I have a lot of opinions and interpretations!
+And I have a lot of opinions and interpretations, particularly on wealth protection

 With my income from leveraged income, the idea is that I am building up different products that I can sell to people.
 Online courses and coaching programmes, that sort of thing.
 Building up these products, putting the effort in to building these products that are going to deliver some kind of value to people that buy them.
 I’ll then be able to market that and sell it.
 Automate the sales of that product, and then it’s going to start bringing in leveraged, passive income.